znob/sqlalchemy-association-object-lab-nyc-career-ds-102218/README.md

 ## Instructions

-For the purposes of this lab, we will write all of our model classes in the `models.py` file without worrying about using Alembic migrations to alter any of our database schema.
+We will write all of our model classes in the `models.py` file in this lab.

 Our Artist and Genre models will be set up just like a normal "has many through" relationship; however, we will need to provide further information to our Song Association Object.